Cromwell Book Prize

 The author of the winning book receives a prize of $5,000.
 The Foundation awards the prize after a review of the recommendation of the Cromwell Prize Advisory Committee of the American Society for Legal History.
 The Committee shall consider a book in the year of its copyright date or of its actual publication.
 However, no book shall be considered for the prize more than once.

-For the 2023 prize, the committee will accept nominations from authors, presses, or anyone else, of any book published in 2022 or that bears a 2022 copyright date.
-To nominate a book, please send copies of it and the curriculum vitae of its author to John D. Gordan, III, Chair of the Cromwell Prize Advisory Committee, and to each member of the Cromwell Book Prize Advisory Committee with a postmark no later than June 1, 2023.
-Please note that some committee members have elected to receive digital, rather than paper copies.
+For the 2024 prize, the committee will accept nominations from authors, presses, or anyone else, of any book published in 2023 or that bears a 2023 copyright date.
+To nominate a book, please send copies of it and the curriculum vitae of its author to John D. Gordan, III, Chair of the Cromwell Prize Advisory Committee, and to each member of the Cromwell Book Prize Advisory Committee with a postmark no later than June 1, 2024.
+Please note that some committee members have elected to receive both digital and paper copies.

 Committee Members